Rube Goldberg Competition

 - Needs to be comprised of everyday, recyclable material

-- The video needs to be 2-minutes long
+- The video must be between 2-3 minutes long

 - If the video includes music, the music must be legal for use